A Unified Community Detection, Visualization and Analysis method: Abstract

 \section{Abstract}

-Community detection in social graphs has been attracting researchers' attention for a long time.
-With social networks now so widespread on the Internet, community detection has recently become a major field of research.
-Most contributions focus on defining algorithms that optimize the so-called \char`\"{}modularity function\char`\"{}.
+With the widespread of social networks on the Internet, community detection in social graphs has recently become an important research domain.
 Interest was initially limited to unipartite graph inputs and partitioned community outputs.
-More recently, bipartite graphs, directed graphs and overlapping communities have all been investigated.
+More recently bipartite graphs, directed graphs and overlapping communities have all been investigated.
 Few contributions however have encompassed all three types of graphs simultaneously.
-In this paper, we present a method that unifies community detection for these three types of graphs while at the same time merges partitioned and overlapping communities.
+In this paper we present a method that unifies community detection for these three types of graphs while at the same time merges partitioned and overlapping communities.
 Moreover, the results are visualized in a way that allows for analysis and semantic interpretation.
-For validation purposes, this method is experimented on some well-known simple benchmarks and then applied to real data in three cases.
-In two examples of photo sets with tagged people, social networks are revealed.
-A second type of application is of particular interest herein.
-After applying our method to Human Brain Tractography Data provided by a team of neurologists, clusters of white fibers are produced in accordance with other well-known clustering techniques.
-Our approach to visualizing overlapping clusters also provides a better understanding of the neurological team's results, which lead to the possibility of applying community detection methods to other fields, such as data analysis with original enhanced performances.
+For validation purposes this method is experimented on some well-known simple benchmarks and then applied to real data:\textit{ photos and tags in Facebook and Human Brain Tractography data.
+This last application leads} to the possibility of applying community detection methods to other fields such as data analysis with original enhanced performances.